Uberi/University-Notes/PHIL145/PHIL145.md

 ### Numbers

-Numbers are the most common representations used for numbers.
+Numbers are the most common representations used for values.

 We use numbers to represent quantities, ratios, changes, magnitudes, orderings, etc.